dkazenoff/blockchain-graph/README.md

 # Run:
 - ```node app.js```
 - In separate terminal window, launch Neo4j with ```bin/neo4j console```
 - navigate to localhost:7474 to view Neo4j browser shell.
-Use CypherQL to observe nodes parsed directly from the Bitcoin blockchain converted to a queryable graph format.
+Use CypherQL to observe nodes parsed directly from the Ethereum blockchain converted to a queryable graph format.